-ImmigrantInfo.org is a collaborative project, sponsored by the Santa Clara County Office of Immigrant Relations (SCC OIR) and the South Bay Consortium of Adult Education (SBCAE).
-This unique partnership is creating new connections between immigration/citizenship service providers and the adult education providers that are helping newcomers through access to English, literacy, life skills, vocational training, employment assistance and a path to higher education.
-Working together, these partners can lead immigrants and their families to achieve higher levels of civic participation, financial security and social comfort.
+ImmigrantInfo.org has been sponsored by the Santa Clara County Office of Immigrant Relations for 20 years.
+The site was created by Ed and Franci Collins and continues to be administered in collaboration with the SCC OIR and local service providers.
+This unique website has evolved over time, creating and maintaining connections between the SCC ethnic communities, immigration/citizenship service providers, social services, adult education providers, and community advocates.
+Working together, these partners can lead immigrants, refugees, and their families to achieve higher levels of education, civic participation, financial security and social comfort.

-We have created a community calendar for Santa Clara County immigration and citizenship related events, as well as non-political ethnic celebrations and holidays.
-Future plans include initiating a blog sharing immigrant stories and perspectives for a deeper understanding of the experience we are all sharing.
+The Community Calendar posts Santa Clara County immigration and citizenship related events, as well as non-political ethnic, non-denominational celebrations and other workshops and events of value..
+A blog section shares information, articles, and photos to offer a deeper understanding of the experience we are all sharing.

 For more information contact: Administrator@Immigrantinfo.org

 Through numerous County investments, the Office of Immigrant Relations (OIR) has served as a leading resource that has helped local governments and other entities to understand the issues, needs, and contributions of immigrants.
 OIR has worked with local agencies on immigrant integration programs and to prepare hundreds of community members for civic engagement and cross-cultural understanding.
-Over 132,000 residents have benefited from the citizenship services that Santa Clara County funds through the Citizenship Collaborative.
+The mission of OIR is to:

 The Santa Clara County Citizenship Collaborative was formed in 1997 to address the needs of immigrants by providing information, referrals, and direct citizenship application services.
 Through general fund monies, Santa Clara County invests in immigration legal services with local accredited agencies in Santa Clara County to provide assistance with immigration legal issues.